OpenBB-finance/OpenBB/website/content/terminal/installation/pypi.md

 openbb
 ```

-## Updating the OpenBB SDK Version
+## Updating the OpenBB Platform Version

-Upgrade the OpenBB SDK to the latest version via `pypi`.
-When using the terminal or SDK without toolkits, first activate  environment by running:
+Upgrade the OpenBB Platform to the latest version via `pypi`.
+When using the terminal or Platform without toolkits, first activate  environment by running:

 ```shell
 conda activate obb